vyca2017/content/content/tutorials/functions/slack-notifications-with-mutation-callbacks-and-zapier.md

 You can create a new Graphcool project so you can freely experiment.
 If you have no Graphcool account yet, [create a free account here](https://graph.cool).

-Head over to your Graphcool project and add a new required `name` field of type String to the `User` model.
+Head over to your Graphcool project and add a new required `name` field of type String to the `User` type.
 We will print a user's name in the Slack channel whenever a new one signs up.

 ## 2. Creating a new mutation callback to a Zapier webhook